-• Level 1-quoted prices in active markets for identical assets or liabilities;
+- Level 1-quoted prices in active markets for identical assets or liabilities; - Level 2-inputs, other than the quoted prices in active markets, that are observable either directly or indirectly;

-- · Level 2-inputs, other than the quoted prices in active markets, that are observable either directly or indirectly; - Level 3-unobservable inputs based on the Company's own assumptions.
+• Level 3-unobservable inputs based on the Company's own assumptions.

-A warrant liability was recorded related to certain common stock warrants that were issued during the acquisition of First HSA, LLC.
-The warrant liability is recorded on the balance sheet at its fair value, using an option pricing model, and is adjusted to fair value as of the end of each reporting period.
-Changes in the fair value of warrant liability are recognized currently in the consolidated financial statements.
-The Company has classified this warrant liability as Level 3 in the fair value hierarchy.
+A Warrant Liability was recorded related to certain common stock warrants that were issued during the acquisition of First HSA, LLC.
+The Warrant Liability is recorded on the balance sheet at its fair value, using an option pricing model, and is adjusted to fair value as of the end of each reporting period.
+Changes in the fair value of Warrant Liability are recognized currently in the Consolidated Financial Statements.
+The Company has classified this Warrant Liability as Level 3 in the fair value hierarchy.

-A derivative liability was recorded related to the Company's Series D-3 Redeemable Convertible Preferred Stock due to stated features allowing for redemption equal to the greater of the fair value per share of Series D-3 Redeemable Convertible Preferred Stock, or the liquidation preference per share of Series D-3 Redeemable Convertible Preferred Stock.
-The derivative instrument is recorded on the balance sheet at its fair value, using an option pricing model, and is adjusted to fair value as of the end of each reporting period.
+A Derivative Liability was recorded related to the Company's Series D-3 Redeemable Convertible Preferred Stock due to stated features allowing for redemption equal to the greater of the fair value per share of Series D-3 Redeemable Convertible Preferred Stock, or the liquidation preference per share of Series D-3 Redeemable Convertible Preferred Stock, or the liquidation preference fair value, using an option pricing model, and is adjusted to fair value as of the end of each reporting period.
 Changes in the fair value of derivative instruments are recognized currently in the consolidated financial statements.
 The Company has classified this derivative financial instrument as Level 3 in the fair value hierarchy.